DEFRA/defra-ai-sdlc/workflow/workflow-product-requirements.md

 2. Run the copied markdown text through Claude or a similar tool with the following prompt:

     ```
-    Please convert this to md format: [PASTE BROKEN MARKDOWN HERE]
+    Please convert this to a single file md format.
+Do not change any of the content:

+    [PASTE BROKEN MARKDOWN HERE]
     ```

-## 5. Deep Product Interrogation of the Solution
+## 5. Deep Product Analysis of the Solution

-Using your original product requirements and the data model, the solution can be interrogated using LLMs as a pair evaluator to help find gaps in the solution, analyse cost/benefits, pros/cons and conduct future-perspective evaluation.
+Using your original product requirements and the data model, the solution can be analysed using LLMs as a pair evaluator to help find gaps in the solution, analyse cost/benefits, pros/cons and conduct future-perspective evaluation.

-Run the following prompt for meta analysis, use an advanced reasoning model, such as Claude 3 Opus or a 'thinking' data model for all heavy analysis product work:
+Run the following prompt for meta analysis, use an advanced reasoning model:

 ```
 Do some meta analysis to analyse the following product requirements, including what it does, and how effective it could be.
-Come up with a pros and cons list, thinking about how it will be used over the lifetime of the app.
+Come up with a pros and cons list, thinking about how it will be used over the lifetime of the product.
 Come up with a list of recommendations to improve it, or alternatives to consider for a tool we could build.

 ANALYSIS PHASE: